 The following discussions are based on state level regulations at the time of publishing.
-Local county or city regulations need to be researched before beginning your compost operation because they can place additional constraints on a composting operation.
+Local county or city regulations need to be researched before composting because they can place additional constraints on a composting operation.
 Likewise, consult the regulatory agency directly, or an Extension specialist knowledgeable on the subject.